 Medicines for: Possible problems which may increase risk of falling: Blood pressure Drowsiness and/or dizziness when getting up from sitting or lying.
 Always take your time standing up from a sitting or lying position.
-Heart tablets Dizziness when getting up from sitting or lying.
+Heart conditions Dizziness when getting up from sitting or lying.
 Always take your time standing up from a sitting or lying position.
-Water tablets Dizziness or urgency to go to toilet.
+Water retention Dizziness or urgency to go to toilet.
 Urine incontinence May cause blurred vision, drowsiness or confusion.
 Depression, anxiety, sleep problems May cause drowsiness, confusion or slowing of reactions.
 Other mental health conditions Drowsiness, dizziness, blurred vision or stiff muscles.
 Epilepsy May cause drowsiness, confusion or slowing of reactions.
 Pain Strong pain killers may cause slowing of reactions, impaired balance, drowsiness or confusion.
 Blood sugar control If blood sugar is too low you may become confused, weak or light-headed.
 Allergy / cold remedies May cause drowsiness, blurred vision or confusion.
+Other: Caffeine Caffeine impacts the bladder and bowel and increases the urgency of using the toilet.
+This may be a contributing factor to falls.
+Consider de-caffeinated drinks.